ncatlab/nlab-content/pages/6740.md

 This paper also establishes  [[Gelfand-type duality for commutative von Neumann algebras]].

-The broader theory of measurable locales originates on [[MathOverflow]], in various questions and answers by [[Dmitri Pavlov]].
+The theory of measurable locales originated on [[MathOverflow]], in various questions and answers by [[Dmitri Pavlov]].
 Here is an index:

 * [[Dmitri Pavlov]], [answer](http://mathoverflow.net/questions/49426/is-there-a-category-structure-one-can-place-on-measure-spaces-so-that-category-th/49542#49542) to _Is there a category structure one can place on measure spaces so that category-theoretic products exist?_ (version: 2011-01-08)